 Various components of your Plex Media Server will cache HTTP requests sometimes.
-These can include channels and metadata agents as well as system plugins.
+These can include plugins and metadata agents as well as system components.
 This is almost always beneficial, but there may occasionally be times where clearing a particular cache might be useful for a user (typically only when instructed to do so).

 Where HTTP Caches are Located

 The caches are located within your main Plex Media Server data directory.
 The specific location can vary depending on your operating system

 On Windows, the content is located inside of the user directory.

 %LOCALAPPDATA%\Plex Media Server\Plug-in Support\Caches

 Using the Finder’s “Go” menu, select Go To Folder… then enter the following in the dialog box that pops up: